 Installing the MODO® Kits

 Installing the kit is as simple as copying one folder to your modo user scripts folder.

-Three versions of each kit are included (modo 10/11/12 series); If you actively use all supported versions of modo, then it is safe to copy all kit folders to your User Scripts directory.
+Four versions of each kit are included (modo 10,11,12 and 13 series); If you actively use all supported versions of modo, then it is safe to copy all kit folders to your User Scripts directory.

 Please follow the step-by-step Instructions below,